LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/studio.rst

 Source Code
 ------------

-Open this repl and note the expected files:
+Open this `repl <https://replit.com/@launchcode/UnitTestingStudio#index.js>`__ and note the files:

-#. ``index.js`` holds a helpful script.
-DO NOT CHANGE THIS FILE.
-#. ``launchcode.js`` holds the object we want to design.
+#. ``index.js`` holds the object we want to design.
 #. ``launchcode.spec.js`` holds the testing script.

-Besides ``index.js`` the files are mostly empty.
+The files are mostly empty.
 Only a framework has been provided for you.

 Start With the Properties
 -------------------------